-The Saint Louis University Aviation Summer Academy is a six-day, five-night residential camp that invites students entering grades 11 and 12 to learn more about different areas of study and career paths in aviation.
+The Saint Louis University Aviation Summer Academy invites students entering grades 11 and 12 to learn more about different areas of study and career paths in aviation.
+The program is a six-day, five-night residential camp.

 During the academy, Parks College of Engineering, Aviation and Technology faculty, certified flight instructors and student mentors guide participants through hands-on activities in subjects that include flight science, aviation management, aerial navigation, aircraft design, unmanned aerial vehicles and air traffic control.

 Academy participants also take flights in Saint Louis University airplanes with our certified flight instructors, participate in off-campus field trips and explore SLU’s campus.

 Rising high school juniors and seniors who currently have a 2.5 or higher GPA are eligible to participate.
 All application requirements must be met in order to be considered.
 Space is limited, and preference will be given to rising high school seniors.